cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Load Balancer and Traffic Manager (az-101-03).md

     - Assignment: **Dynamic**

-    - Subsciption: the name of the subscription you are using in this lab
+    - Subscription: the name of the subscription you are using in this lab

     - Resource group: **az1010301-RG**